laobamac/OCLP-Mod/docs/ACCEL.md

     * Press Cmd+S in OpenCore's menu when you turn the Mac on
 2. When the command line prompt appears, enter the dGPU disabler argument (at the bottom)
 3. Reboot and patched macOS should work normally
-4. If you still want to use the dGPU, run OCLP-Mod and enable TS2 Acceleration from settings.
+4. If you still want to use the dGPU, run OpenCore Legacy Patcher and enable TS2 Acceleration from settings.
 Go to `Patcher Settings -> Developer Settings -> Set TeraScale 2 Accel`, then root patch again.
 5. Either Reset NVRAM or set `gpu-power-prefs` to zeros to re-enable the dGPU

 ```sh